Supreme Court of Queensland

-President elect 2019, Queensland Law Society; Director Potts Lawyers; Chair, Queensland Law Society Practice Management Course Committee and Member, Queensland Law Society Criminal Law Committee
+President, Queensland Law Society; Director, Potts Lawyers; Chair, Queensland Law Society Practice Management Course Committee and Member, Queensland Law Society Criminal Law Committee

-Bill is the incoming president of Queensland Law Society and a criminal law director of Potts Lawyers.
+Bill is the President of Queensland Law Society and a criminal law director of Potts Lawyers.

 Bill is a Queensland Law Society Senior Counsellor who provides confidential guidance on professional and ethical problems.
 He previously served as president of the Society in 2016 and is currently a director of the Law Council of Australia.
 Through these roles, as a leader of the profession, he has worked to support the rule of law in a time of significant change and has advocated for better resourcing of the courts to improve efficiencies in the management of matters.